 Whenever you're kept waiting by Volotea flight delays, it's worth checking whether you're entitled to compensation for your time.
-If Volotea is responsible for the delay, EU regulations say that passengers are owed up to £510 per person when they're delayed by 3 hours or more.
+If Volotea is responsible for the delay, both UK and EU regulations say that passengers are owed up to £520 per person when they're delayed by 3 hours or more.

 When you're claiming flight delay compensation, Volotea will check what time the flight arrived at the final destination.
 That's because for flight delay claims it is the time that you arrived that is important, not the time of departure.
 AirHelp owns one of the most comprehensive databases of flight stats available, so we can always back up Volotea flight delay compensation claims with the exact delay time.